lakb248/vue-component-generator/README.md

 # vue-component-generator
-> A generator for vue component
+> A generator for vue component, support Vue1.X and Vue2.X

 ## Install